olebole/irafdoc/doc/quadred.ccdgroups.rst

       [... etc ...]
   </pre>
   <p>
-  Note the numeric suffixes to the output root name <tt>"group"</tt>.
+  Note the numeric suffixes to the output root name <span style="font-family: monospace;">"group"</span>.

   2. CCD observations were made in groups with a flat field, the object, and a comparison spectrum at each position.
 To group and process this data: